-These prescription drugs are covered under Part B and not covered under the Medicare

-Prescription Drug Program (Part D) and therefore do not apply to your Medicare Part D out- of-pocket maximum.
+These prescription drugs are covered under Part B and not covered under the Medicare Prescription Drug Program (Part D) and therefore do not apply to your Medicare Part D out- of- pocket maximum.

-Obesity screening and therapy to promote sustained weight loss

-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+Services that are covered for you What you must pay when you get these services covered.
+What you pay for your Part D prescription drugs through our plan is explained in Chapter 6 Requires prior-authorization (approval in advance) to be covered.
+Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.

-Opioid treatment program services

-Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include:

-- FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable

-- Substance use counseling

-- Individual and group therapy

-- Toxicology testing

-\$50 copayment for each Medicare-covered Opioid Treatment Program Service.
+Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$40 copayment for each Medicare-covered Opioid Treatment Program Service